Good afternoon and happy Tuesday!

 Welcome to Ovative’s marketing/tech news digest – where we hope to keep you up to date on all things new and exciting within Marketing, Measurement and Technology.

 Always informative, sometimes entertaining.
 Enjoy.

-“What We’re Into!”
-A section where we tell you about what we’ve been reading, watching or listening to in the past few weeks.
-As always, let us know if you’ve been into the same thing!
+Hey folks, here is our new section again called, “What We’re Into!”
+No one puts baby in a corner, and Claire and I don’t want to be in a corner either.
+We’ll use this space to tell you about something we’ve been reading, watching or listening to in the past few weeks, let us know if you’ve been into the same thing!

 Ovative/group is a measurement and activation firm focused on activating enterprise value through marketing, measurement, and technology services.
 Through our 20+ related engagements over the past three years in this space, we’ve observed some common themes that, when considered, greatly increase the probability of building solutions that lead to lasting capabilities rather than shiny pennies few are willing to adopt.